How to Choose a High-Quality Prenatal (And Why Most Don’t Meet Modern Needs)

 This formulation approach is backed by real-world clinical use - trusted by 15,000+ practitioners - and reinforced by rigorous quality standards, with every batch third-party tested for purity and accuracy.

-The product has also earned multiple independent certifications, including the Clean Label Project Purity Award, Certified Pesticide Free, Climate Label Certified, Certified B Corp, and 1% for the Planet.
+The product has also earned multiple independent certifications, including the Clean Label Project Purity Award, Certified Pesticide Free, Climate Neutral Certified, Certified B Corp, and 1% for the Planet.

 Here’s a simple comparison showing how many standard prenatals are built around bare-minimum RDAs, while Needed Prenatal Multi is formulated with clinically informed levels and key nutrients that are often underdosed or missing.